who grew your tea?

 Pay more for better quality tea

-Put more cash in the farmer's pocket
+Put a larger share in the farmer's pocket

 We'll SPILL